exercism/python/concepts/fractions/introduction.md

 # Introduction

-The [`Fractions`][fractions] module allows us to handle `rational numbers`: fractions with an integer numerator divided by an integer denominator.
+The [`Fractions`][fractions] module allows us to create and work with [`rational numbers`][rational]: fractions with an integer numerator divided by an integer denominator.
-For example, we can store `2/3` as an exact fraction instead of the approximate `float` value `0.6666...`
+For example, we can store `2/3` as an exact fraction instead of the approximate `float` value `0.6666...`.

-## Creating
+Unlike `int`, `float`, and `complex` numbers, fractions do not have a literal form.

-The constructor is quite flexible.
+However, the fractions constructor is quite flexible.

-Most obviously, it can take take two integers.
+Most obviously, it can take take two integers as arguments.
-Common factors are removed, to convert the fraction to its "lowest form": the smallest integers that accurately represent the fraction.
+Common factors are automatically removed, converting the fraction to its "lowest form": the smallest integers that accurately represent the fraction:

 ```python
 >>> from fractions import Fraction